-- 5.1.Complaints cannot be made about NZ On Air employees or board members when they are not acting in their capacity as employee or board member. - 5.2.This procedure does not deal with complaints regarding the type of content that we fund or the scheduling and programing by broadcasting and production. - 5.3.We do not reconsider funding decisions where we have followed our decision-making process correctly.
+- 5.1.Complaints cannot be made about NZ On Air employees or board members when they are not acting in their capacity as an employee or board member. - 5.2.This procedure does not deal with complaints regarding the type of content that we fund or scheduling and programming undertaken by external broadcasting and production companies. - 5.3.We do not reconsider funding decisions where we have followed our decision-making process correctly.